R\'edei permutations with the same cycle structure: Introduction

-We refer to a R\'edei bijection as a R\'edei permutation.
-In~\cite{MR3384830} Qureshi and Panario describe the cycle structure of a R\'edei permutation over $\mathbb P^1(\fq)$.
-At the end of their paper they propose the problem of investigating the conditions under which two R\'edei permutations $R_{m,a}$ and $R_{n,b}$ have the same cycle structure.
+We refer to a R\'{e}dei bijection as a R\'{e}dei permutation.
+In~\cite{MR3384830} Qureshi and Panario describe the cycle structure of a R\'{e}dei permutation over $\mathbb{P}^{1}({\mathbb{F}}_{q})$.
+At the end of their paper they propose the problem of investigating the conditions under which two R\'{e}dei permutations $R_{m,a}$ and $R_{n,b}$ have the same cycle structure.
 The goal of this paper is to address this question.
-Our first main result provides a complete characterization of all pairs $(m,n)\in\mathbb N^2$ that satisfy the following condition: $R_{m,a}$ and $R_{n,b}$ are R\'edei permutations with the same cycle structure for some $a,b\in\mathbb F_q$ with $\chi(a)=\chi(b)$ and $q$ odd.
-The case $\chi(a)\neq\chi(b)$ will be addressed in a forthcoming paper.
-By $\chi(a)$, we mean the quadratic character of $a$, that is, $\chi(a) = 1$ if $a$ is a square in $\fq$, and $\chi(a)=-1$ otherwise.
+Our first main result provides a complete characterization of all pairs $(m,n)\in \mathbb{N}^{2}$ that satisfy the following condition: $R_{m,a}$ and $R_{n,b}$ are R\'{e}dei permutations with the same cycle structure for some $a,b\in \mathbb{F}_{q}$ with $\chi (a)=\chi (b)$ and $q$ odd.
+The case $\chi (a)\neq \chi (b)$ will be addressed in a forthcoming paper.
+By $\chi (a)$, we mean the quadratic character of $a$, that is, $\chi (a) = 1$ if $a$ is a square in ${\mathbb{F}}_{q}$, and $\chi (a)=-1$ otherwise.

-In our recent work~\cite{MR4171318} we investigate R\'edei permutations that only decompose into $1$- and $p$-cycles, where $p$ is $4$ or a fixed prime.
-We note that our results in~\cite{MR4171318} do not immediately provide a way of characterizing all R\'edei permutations that have the same cycle structure given by $1$- and $p$-cycles, except when $p=2$.
+In our recent work~\cite{MR4171318} we investigate R\'{e}dei permutations that only decompose into $1$- and $p$-cycles, where $p$ is $4$ or a fixed prime.
+We note that our results in~\cite{MR4171318} do not immediately provide a way of characterizing all R\'{e}dei permutations that have the same cycle structure given by $1$- and $p$-cycles, except when $p=2$.
 In fact, our approach in the present paper is different from the one we used there.

-A closer investigation of the pairs $(m,n)$ that yield R\'edei permutations with the same cycle structure reveals some symmetric properties.
+A closer investigation of the pairs $(m,n)$ that yield R\'{e}dei permutations with the same cycle structure reveals some symmetric properties.
 We explore them, and use an example to illustrate the distribution of such pairs over certain lines, making those properties evident.
-We also find several explicit families of R\'edei permutations with the same cycle structure.
+We also find several explicit families of R\'{e}dei permutations with the same cycle structure.

-When a R\'edei permutation has a unique cycle structure, in the sense that no other R\'edei permutation has the same cycle structure, we call it {\emph{isolated}}.
-Our second main result shows that remarkably the only isolated R\'edei permutations are the isolated R\'edei involutions.
+When a R\'{e}dei permutation has a unique cycle structure, in the sense that no other R\'{e}dei permutation has the same cycle structure, we call it \emph{isolated}.
+Our second main result shows that the only isolated R\'{e}dei permutations are the isolated R\'{e}dei involutions.
 This provides a connection with our previous work.
 Using results from~\cite{MR4171318}, we determine all values of $m$ for which $R_{m,a}$ is an isolated involution.